 Would you like to go treasure hunting with your kids or even with your family on a nice weekend?!
-Well, it is possible to create your own metal detecting device without the need to spend hundreds of dollars.
+Well, it is possible to create your metal-detecting device without the need to spend hundreds of dollars.

 It is always a great idea to save money while having a nice device to have fun with your kids and family.
-You can go treasure hunting in several different places such as the beach, the gardens and even your own backyard.
-The possibilities are endless, especially if you do not want to spend money and wan the possibility to make some cash altogether.
+You can go treasure hunting in several different places such as the beach, the gardens, and even your backyard.
+The possibilities are endless, especially if you do not want to spend money and want the possibility to make some cash altogether.
 Are you ready to start a project?
-It is easy, cheap and very fast.
+It is easy, cheap, and very fast.

 All you need for this project is an AM radio, some duct tape, and a small calculator.

 - Let’s Start.
 Start by turning the radio on an AM station.
 Tune in to the upper reaches of the AM band, but not directly on a broadcast station.
 Adjust the volume to the maximum level so you can hear the static.
 It is easy to see whether it is working or not.